isabella232/mobile-services.sv-SE/help/windows-appstore/metrics.md

    >[!IMPORTANT]
    >
    >Det här måttet lagras inte automatiskt i en Analytics-variabel.
-Du måste skapa en bearbetningsregel om du vill kopiera det här värdet till en Analytics-variabel för rapportering.
+You must create a processing rule to copy this value to an Analytics variable for reporting.

    * Kontextdata för analyser/Mål: `a.DaysSinceLastUpgrade`
    * Audience Manager: `c_a_DaysSinceLastUpgrade`